CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/index.rst

 *	Responses (or outputs) – these are the measured results obtained from each experimental run.
 These are most desirably quantitative summaries of a characteristic of interest from running the process at the prescribed set of operating conditions (eg. CO2 capture efficiency is a typical response of interest for CCSI).

-*	Utility function – this is a mathematical expression of the goal (or goals) of the experiment that is used to guide the selection of new input combinations, based on the prior information before the start of the experiment and during the running of the experiment.
-The utility function can be based on a single goal or multiple competing goals, and can be either static throughout the experiment or evolving as different goals change in importance over the course of the experiment.
+*	Design criterion / Utility function – this is a mathematical expression of the goal (or goals) of the experiment that is used to guide the selection of new input combinations, based on the prior information before the start of the experiment and during the running of the experiment.
+The design criterion can be based on a single goal or multiple competing goals, and can be either static throughout the experiment or evolving as different goals change in importance over the course of the experiment.
 Common choices of goals for the experiment are:

 #.	exploring the region of interest,